 If you’re in a pinch and need to get approved for mortgage refinancing quickly, Rocket Mortgage’s fast online approval process will come in handy.
 Choose from 15- and 30-year repayment periods, in addition to YOURgage®, a custom mortgage that allows you to set the term anywhere between 8 and 29 years.

 SunTrust offers a wide variety of refinancing options, including loans in 15- and 30-year terms as well as easier-to-obtain FHA loans and VA loans for veterans.
 You’ll have to provide personal details to get a more accurate interest rate, since so many variable rate products are available.
 You’ll need to contact SunTrust to find out what the lender’s mortgage interest rates today are, as mortgage rates are changing rapidly right now.

 Bank of America

 For military service members, Navy Federal’s mortgage refinance rates are extremely affordable and flexible.
-If you’re worried about being approved for a better rate, Navy Federal will take other factors into consideration, such as a history of making rent payments on time.
+If you’re worried about being approved for a better rate, Navy Federal will take alternative factors into consideration, such as a history of making rent payments on time.

-The impact of a .1% change on $1,000
+The impact of a 0.1% on $1,000

 Even small changes in mortgage rates will make a difference in your payments.
 For every $1,000 of your mortgage, you’ll save even more by refinancing.
 A mere .1% change on a $300,000 mortgage would make a difference of $228 per year, reducing your payment by up to $684 over three years, and by up to $1,140 over five years.